tropicsquare/orshin-demo/README.md

 Two secure elements can be used interchangeably on the second RPi:
 - the TROPIC01 physical chip (as an RPi extension shield or a USB plug)
-- the RISC-V-emulated Secure Element implementing the **New Secure Channel Protocol 03** over I2C
+- the RISC-V-emulated Secure Element implementing the **New Secure Channel Protocol** over I2C

 ## Repository Structure